constverum/ProxyBroker/README.rst

 * All protocols support.
 Proxies can be checked for work by HTTP, HTTPS (via CONNECT), SOCKS4 and SOCSK5 protocols
 * Filter proxies by country.
 Determines location (country) of the proxy and checks only the specified
 * Check the level of anonymity: Transparent, Anonymous, High.
 You can add your own judges
 * Is asynchronous.
-That helps increase checking speed & decrease waiting time.
-It's realy fast: just in a minute, it will give you ~250 working HTTP proxies.
+That helps increase checking speed and decrease waiting time.
+It's really fast: just in a minute, it will give you ~250 working HTTP proxies.
 * Automatically removes duplicate proxies.